eban5/aws-developer-exam-notes/notes-dynamodb.md

 Allows you point your DynamoDB API calls at the DAX cluster.

 on Cache miss - DAX performs an Event.
-Consistent GetItem operation against DybamnocDB
+Consistent GetItem operation against DynamoDB

-Retriueveal of data cfrom DAX reduces the read load on tables
+Retrieval of data from DAX reduces the read load on tables

 reduce Provisioned Read Capcity.